-Winter weather is on the way.
-It's time for your fire department to make plans with agencies and organizations responsible for snow removal and water distribution to ensure personnel have access to fire hydrants, buildings and critical fire protection features, such as fire sprinkler and standpipe connections.
+Before winter weather arrives, your fire department should make plans with agencies and organizations responsible for snow removal and water distribution to ensure personnel have access to fire hydrants, buildings and critical fire protection features, such as fire sprinkler and standpipe connections.

 The International Fire Code (IFC) and the National Fire Protection Association (NFPA) Uniform Fire Codes have requirements to ensure the safety of the public and firefighters.